Before scheduling your first therapy session, please review the information about our practice and logistical details below.

 I want to begin my journey with Emily Cook Therapy.
 Where do I start?

-Fill out your information on our contact page, and Emily will reach out to coordinate an initial consultation call and match you with your future therapist.
+Fill out your information on our contact page, and one of our staff will reach out to coordinate an initial consultation call and match you with your future therapist.
+Good fit is important to us!

 When is my therapist available?